sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 via label ("key") value pairs.
 Labels can be either a single integer or text string.
 Values can be a single integer, a text string, or an array of integers or text strings.

 {: #model-entity}
-## The entity-entry Group
+## The entity-entry Map

-The CDDL for the entity-entry group follows:
+The CDDL for the entity-entry map follows:

 ~~~ CDDL
 entity-entry = {